yamhokim/Forkify-Yamho/README.md

 # Forkify Yamho

 > Forkify is a dynamic web application designed to streamline your culinary adventures.
-Built with Node.js, JavaScript, SASS, and HTML, this platform allows users to browse a wide variety of recipes, save their favorite dishes, and even contribute their own custom recipes.
+Built with Node.js, Vanilla JavaScript, SASS, and HTML, this platform allows users to browse a wide variety of recipes, save their favorite dishes, and even contribute their own custom recipes.
 Whether you're a seasoned chef or a cooking novice, Forkify Yamho offers a user-friendly interface to help you manage and explore your culinary repertoire.

 ## Table of Contents